 Jason holds a Bachelor’s degree from The Ohio State University and a Master’s degree from Georgetown University.
 Jason is married to Samara, a Family Nurse Practitioner, and has four sons and one daughter.
 Jason’s interests include playing racquetball, jazz, and enjoying the outdoors with his wife and children.

 Heather Smith is NCER’s Senior Manager.
-Heather’s primary duties at the NCER include managing data entry and data analysis for multiple online data repositories, and handling press relations, advertising, marketing, and web-related tasks for the organization.
-She is also the primary administrative contact for the Oregon and Vermont State Plans and handles most of the reporting for these two programs.
+Heather’s primary duties at the NCER include managing data entry and data analysis for multiple online data repositories, and handling advertising, marketing, and web-related tasks for the organization.
+She is also one of the primary administrative contacts for the Oregon State Contractor Program and the Vermont Standard Plan.
 Historically, she has planned dozens of electronics collection events around the state of West Virginia and has helped guide businesses and local governments to properly execute their own e-cycling events.

-Previous to NCER, Heather worked as the Circulation Director for Bird Watcher’s Digest and Marketing Manager/Graphic Designer for Woodcraft Supply.
-She also sold real estate for eight years with Homefinders Realty in Vienna, WV.
-Heather is a West Virginia native, and holds a Bachelor’s of Science from West Virginia University’s Perley Isaac Reed School of Journalism.
-She is married to husband William, has two daughters, and resides in Williamstown, WV.
-In her spare time, Heather teaches wellness classes on essential oils.
-She is also a Trustee for her church and has served on the Board of Directors for a local recreational soccer organization.
+Previous to NCER, Heather worked as the Circulation Director for Bird Watcher’s Digest and Marketing Manager/Graphic Designer for Woodcraft.
+She also sold real estate for eight years.
+Heather is a West Virginia native, and holds a Bachelor of Science from West Virginia University’s Perley Isaac Reed School of Journalism.
+In her spare time, Heather teaches people how to use essential oils, volunteers as a docent at a local historic landmark, and is involved with her church.

-Robert Ward is NCER’s Data Coordinator, which includes tracking information from statewide recycling programs across the country.
+Robert Ward is NCER’s Data Analyst, which includes tracking information from statewide recycling programs across the country.
 A two-time graduate of Ohio University, he has worked as a database architect/administrator in a variety of fields, including industrial manufacturing, financial services, higher education and tourism.
-He has also worked as a reporter for a number of publications throughout Ohio and West Virginia.
-When not working, Robert enjoys writing autobiographical sketches, reading, playing and recording music, and hiking.
+When not working, Robert enjoys writing autobiographical sketches, spending time with his family, reading, playing and recording music, and hiking.

 Board of Directors